lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_2.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Lotus_Queen_images/optuna_design.png" width="678" height="424" />
 </p>

 Optuna introduced define-by-run framework into HPO in 2019.
-The main idea behind define-by-run is, a user can rely on optuna to decide the hyperparamster values in each trial dynamically (when the program is running), without explicitly define everything in advance.
+The main idea behind define-by-run is, a user can rely on Optuna to decide the hyperparamster values in each trial dynamically (when the program is running), without explicitly define everything in advance.
 There are different ways to dynamically construct the parameter search space, Optuna's is based on historical evaluated trials' results.
-Meanwhile, optuna provides highly modularized programming that a user-defined objective function receives a living trial as input and evaluates the trial result, which also enables the parallel computation of multiple trials.
+Meanwhile, Optuna provides highly modularized programming that a user-defined objective function receives a living trial as input and evaluates the trial result, which also enables the parallel computation of multiple trials.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/notes/trial_and_study.png" width="766" height="79" />
 </p>

 Optuna's sampling algorithm works as its search strategy, supporting both independent sampling (such as TPE) and relational sampling (such as CMA-ES).
 Independent sampling samples hyperparameters independently while relational sampling exploits the correlations between hyperparaemters.
-To achieve cost-effectiveness, optuna also provides pruning algorithm to terminate unpromising trials based on periodically monitored intermediate objective values.
+To achieve cost-effectiveness, Optuna also provides pruning algorithm to terminate unpromising trials based on periodically monitored intermediate objective values.

 As we can see in Figure 1.3, each Optuna worker executes an instance of the objective function as well as sampling algorithm and pruning algorithm of a study.
 This type of design is suitable for distributed environment where workers are running in parallel.
 Furthermore, workers are sharing the progress of current study via the storage.
 An objective function can access the storage to get the information of past studies.

 🌻 [Learn more from Optuna paper >>][4]

-### Design Overview - Summary
+Hyperopt is another popular tool for hyperparameter tuning, but Lady H. prefers to use Optuna and didn't include it in the experiments.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/notes/why_not_hyperopt.png" width="766" height="79" />
 </p>

+### Design Overview - Summary

 Table 1.2 has compared and summarized the design of FLAML and Optuna: